1. Show pending tasks and the active-compaction table.

 return False

-time.sleep(45) # Allow scheduler to stabilize
+time.sleep(45) # Allow the scheduler to stabilize.

 pending = get_pending_bytes()